michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0141.md

 - n: the act of rubbing or wiping
 - n: an unforeseen obstacle
 ### Family
-rub: rubbed, rubbing, rubs+;rubbing: rubbings
+- rub: rubbed, rubbing, rubs+
+- rubbing: rubbings
 ### Examples
 - He rubbed his hands together and kept repeating those words: “It hurts.”
 - He settled each onto his workbench and rubbed beeswax into them until they darkened and turned shiny.